axotk1k1/insurgency-acx/README.md

 **What it is not:** ransomware, trojan, stealer, cryptominer, adware, or a drive-by downloader.
 It is not intended to harm the host system or exfiltrate unrelated personal data.

+**VirusTotal false positives:** Some engines (e.g. Symantec, Elastic, occasionally Microsoft) may flag the unsigned NativeAOT build using ML heuristics.
+These are **false positives** related to anti-cheat process inspection and the lack of an Authenticode signature — not malware.
+Code signing is the primary mitigation; we also submit FP reports to vendors.

-**Distribution:** Official builds are published only as release assets named `insurgency_acx.exe` in this repository.
+**Distribution:** Official builds are published only as release assets named `insurgency_acx.exe` in this repository, and via https://rankme.insurgency3.fun/acx.
 Source is proprietary (anti-cheat integrity).

 If this repository or release asset is flagged incorrectly as malware, please contact the maintainers via the Telegram group above or open a GitHub issue.
 We will cooperate with security reviews.